jasonclark/BookMeUp/README.md

 --------------

-NOTE: This mobile web template is a foundation that has been tested on multiple mobile devices.
+NOTE: This web template is a foundation that has been tested on multiple mobile devices.
 It provides a jumping off point for mobile design, but you should feel free to customize to your specific needs by editing the CSS and other files that make up the UI.